babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.

+28.07.22 – The NFT contract of PASS CARD Bronze has been deployed on Polygon, and it is available on the [OpenSea](https://opensea.io/collection/babylonia).<br/>

+---

 26.07.22 – The NFT UI is getting completed, we will push a final update today.<br/>
 26.07.22 – We are going to deploy the NFT contract on the mainnet in the next few days, the contract is ready and has been tested.<br/>